kennych418/kennych418.github.io/index.md

 [Link](https://www.youtube.com/)

 ### I. Motivation
-With the increase in IoT devices hitting the market, there is a rising demand for orientation tracking between many mobile or wearable devices.
+With the increase in IoT devices hitting the market, there is a rising demand for localization between many mobile or wearable devices.
 For example, Apple is developing many personal, interconnected devices such as the iPhone, iWatch, and Airpods.
 These devices can benefit from know whether they are currently on the user's wrist, in their pocket, or far away out of reach.
 However, traditional localization methods either require stationary beacons or have limited accuracy in a smaller, more personal scale.
 As a result, these schemes do not work for the growing market of mobile, wearable devices.
 We aim solve this conflict by designing wireless nodes that can be integrated into devices and enable relative position tracking between similarly networked devices.

 ![Intro](../Pictures/Intro.png)